-The National Weather Service is completing a historical rainfall study, called Atlas 14.
+The National Weather Service has completed a historical rainfall study, called Atlas 14.
 This study shows that Central Texas is more likely to experience larger storms than previously thought.
 This means that severe flooding is also more likely.

 Click the "I want to" button, then "Explore Atlas 14 Changes"